Tennessee gun-control push at crossroads as proposal stalls

 The Tennessee Firearms Association said Lee’s proposal shows “callous disregard of the United States Supreme Court and the Constitution.”

-The National Rifle Association’s legislative arm said Tennessee law already allows for “detention of dangerous individuals experiencing a mental health crisis by a law enforcement officer, physician, psychologist, or certain other designated professionals.”
+The National Rifle Association’s legislative arm said Tennessee law already allows for “detention of dangerous individuals experiencing a mental health crisis.”

 Lee has said “involuntary commitment” would “restrict all kinds of constitutional rights, including the Second Amendment.”